ScottyLabs/governance/docs/teams.md

 ]
 ```

-All of these fields are required; however, `devs`, `admins`, and `slack-channel-ids` are allowed to be `[]`.
-Admins are external individuals who need admin access to the app (e.g. orientation staffs for O-Quest) but are not involved in development.
+All of these fields are required; however, `devs`, `ext-admins`, and `slack-channel-ids` are allowed to be `[]`.
+`ext-admins` are external individuals who need admin access to the app (e.g. orientation staffs for O-Quest)
+but are not involved in development.

 To find a Slack channel's ID, follow these steps: